BASILAHAMED/BASILAHAMED/README.md

 💻 I got certified on "Selenium with Python Automation Testing" from IITM and Guvi Geeks Pvt.Ltd

-🌱 I’m currently learning DSA
+🌱 I’m currently learning web development

 💬 Ask me about testing with automation tools